 - 6.5.1 The Finance and Resources Scrutiny Committee has a critical role to play in scrutinising and reviewing the budget proposals, ensuring that they are subject to rigorous challenge. - 6.5.2 Scrutiny is a means for councillors not on the Executive to influence the development of Council policies and services and hold decision makers to account.
 Budget Scrutiny involves councillors reviewing significant proposals from across the draft budget and reporting their conclusions about the deliverability and service impact of these proposals to the Executive.
-In this way Budget Scrutiny contributes to the development of the final budget proposals and supports local democracy. - 6.5.3 The scrutiny of the budget proposals took place following the presentation of the 2022/23 budget to Executive on 23rd December 2021 and was completed on 28th January 2022. - 6.5.4 A total of 8 Budget Scrutiny sessions were undertaken and covered the main service areas: - Place and Economy - Adults, Communities and Wellbeing Services, including the HRA - Children's and Education Services this will include the Children's Trust

-- Enabling and Support Services Finance, Transformation and ICT, and Legal and Democratic (which includes HR). - 6.5.5 The relevant senior Council Officers and Executive Member portfolio holders attended each scrutiny session to answer questions put forward by the Committee Members. - 6.5.6 This is included in both the revenue budget and the capital programme for each of the main service areas. - 6.5.7 Each service area, as outlined above, attended its respective scrutiny session to present its service and budget plans.
-The Finance and Resources Scrutiny Committee scrutinised each plan and requested further details on areas, which were discussed at that session or a subsequent follow up session. - 6.5.8 The outcome from the scrutiny process have been included within the Budget Report (Item 5) Appendix G sets out Scrutiny's recommendations to Executive for consideration when making its decisions on the budget to recommend to Budget Council on 24th February. - 6.5.9 Appendix G highlighted recommendations from Scrutiny in relation to the baseline capital programme which requested a review of the profiling of the proposed capital programme to be undertaken.
+In this way Budget Scrutiny contributes to the development of the final budget proposals and supports local democracy. - 6.5.3 The scrutiny of the budget proposals took place following the presentation of the 2022/23 budget to Executive on 23rd December 2021 and was completed on 28th January 2022. - 6.5.4 A total of 8 Budget Scrutiny sessions were undertaken and covered the main service areas: - Place and Economy - Adults, Communities and Wellbeing Services, including the HRA - Children's and Education Services this will include the Children's Trust - Enabling and Support Services Finance, Transformation and ICT, and Legal and Democratic (which includes HR). - 6.5.5 The relevant senior Council Officers and Executive Member portfolio holders attended each scrutiny session to answer questions put forward by the Committee Members. - 6.5.6 This is included in both the revenue budget and the capital programme for each of the main service areas. - 6.5.7 Each service area, as outlined above, attended its respective scrutiny session to present its service and budget plans.
+The Finance and Resources Scrutiny Committee scrutinised each plan and requested further details on areas, which were discussed at that session or a subsequent follow up session.
+The outcome from the scrutiny process have been included within the Budget Report Appendix G. - 6.5.8 Appendix G highlighted recommendations from Scrutiny in relation to the baseline capital programme which requested a review of the profiling of the proposed capital programme to be undertaken.
 This review has been completed by each Directorate and where appropriate, re-profiled the proposed capital programme, which is included in the Appendices to this report.